 The aim of this project has been to open up the discussion about science and religion in a way that doesn’t always happen.
 We want to help you explore the science for its own sake, and share some of the joy of discovery that a scientist gets to feel on their best days.
 We also want to raise the sorts of questions that scientists sometimes ask which are to do with the meaning and purpose of the things they see.
 They don’t often have the chance to share these kinds of discussions publicly.
 In the world of science and religion we are more often asked to respond to questions about controversies or ethical dilemmas – which are important, but not the whole story.

 We will continue to release new resources onto this site over the coming months.
-The book Wonders of the Living World: Curiosity, awe and the meaning of life, and the accompanying resources for churches and schools, will be published on 21st May.
+The book Wonders of the Living World: Curiosity, awe and the meaning of life, and the accompanying resources for churches and schools, will be published in June.
 We hope you enjoy the perspective on the world that this material offers, and the unique questions it raises for you.